BabyTravel UK Logo BabyTravel UK

 On flights departing UK airports, the standard UK exemption applies: breast milk, formula, and expressed milk are exempt from the 100 ml liquid restriction.
 On flights departing Istanbul Airport, the equivalent Turkish airport security rules apply for baby milk and food — you can carry what you need for the journey, though inspection of containers at security is routine.

 Turkish Airlines cabin crew can warm formula and baby food on request.
 On long-haul flights, Turkish Airlines typically offers baby meal options for infants — check availability when booking and pre-order if the service is offered on your route.
 Turkish Airlines' catering is generally well-regarded, and the onboard service on long-haul is attentive.
+For sterilising bottles on the go without any electricity, a Milton Mini travel steriliser or a pack of Milton sterilising tablets is the easiest option once you're away from home.
 See our breast milk and formula at UK airport security guide for UK departure rules.

 Nappy bag and extra hand luggage allowance